Oregon Lavender Trail

 The lavender fields at Wayward Winds Lavender pop against the orange barn doors in the distance.

 The fun doesn’t stop there!
 A ten minute drive down the mountain from Wayward Winds will drop you in downtown Newberg at the Willamette Valley Lavender Festival and Plein Art Show.
-The town’s Chehalem Cultural Center is hosting the 17th annual community event this year on July 9th & 10th.
-This festival for the senses will be showcasing arts and crafts, culinary treats with food trucks offering lavender infused food & beverages, and will have 150 Plein Air painters showcasing this year’s lavender-inspired pieces.
+The town’s Chehalem Cultural Center hosts the annual community event the second weekend of July.
+This festival for the senses showcases arts and crafts, culinary treats with food trucks offering lavender infused food & beverages and will have 150 Plein Air painters showcasing this year’s lavender-inspired pieces.

 LavenderMarket, to Market